Intel microcode: P6 and later micro-operations

 Micro-operations have a consistent format with up to three source inputs, and two destination outputs.
 The processor performs register renaming to map these inputs to and from the real register file (RRF) before and after their execution.
 Out-of-order execution is used, so the micro-operations and instructions they represent may not appear in the same order.

 During development of the Pentium Pro, several microcode fixes were included between the A2 and B0 steppings.
 For the Pentium II (based on the P6 Pentium Pro), additional micro-operations were added to support the MMX instruction set.
 In several cases, "microcode assists" were added to handle rare corner-cases in a reliable way.

 The Pentium 4 can have 126 micro-operations in flight at the same time.
 Micro-operations are decoded and stored in an Execution Trace Cache with 12,000 entries, to avoid repeated decoding of the same x86 instructions.
 Groups of six micro-operations are packed into a trace line.
 Micro-operations can borrow extra immediate data space within the same cache-line.
-Complex instructions, such as exception handling, result in jumping to the microcode ROM.
+Complex instructions, such as string move, result in jumping to the microcode ROM.
 During development of the Pentium 4, microcode accounted for 14% of processor bugs versus 30% of processor bugs during development of the Pentium Pro.

 The Intel Core microarchitecture introduced in 2006 added "macro-operations fusion" for some common pairs of instructions including comparison followed by a jump.
 The instruction decoders in the Core convert x86 instructions into microcode in three different ways: